-A painfully familiar reality for today's small business owners and managers is understaffing.
+A painfully familiar reality for non-profit and educational leaders is understaffing.

 My clients complain about it all the time.

 "I don't have enough people on staff to get our work done."

 "If I had better people who could be more efficient with their time, I wouldn't always feel so feel pressured and stressed."